 - In a small saucepan, combine sugar, mirin, and soy sauce and bring to a boil.

 - In a small bowl, combine corn starch with water and whisk it all together.
 Add the mixture in the sauce.

 - Quickly whisk the sauce to evenly distribute the corn starch mixture.

 - Stir the sauce while it's being reduced to the consistency you like.

+This recipe is modified to make it more like American store-bought teriyaki sauce.
 My authentic teriyaki sauce is to combine equal parts of soy sauce, sake, and mirin and then add sugar to your liking.
 Add grated/minced ginger or garlic to the sauce depending on the food you are cooking.

-Don't forget 2 Tbsp. sugar in the recipe as well!
+Don't forget 2 Tbsp sugar in the recipe as well!

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.